ncasaux/camel-plantuml/README.md

 - You can install PlantUML extension on your IDE, and graphviz on your computer to render locally (the best option).
 - You can use a web browser extension to directly render the code.
 There are extensions for Chrome and Firefox.
 - You can use the official PlantUML [webserver](http://www.plantuml.com/plantuml/uml "PlantUML webserver") and copy/paste the diagram.

+## FAQ
+1. What are the differences with the [Camel plugin for hawtio](http://hawtio.github.io/hawtio/plugins/camel/) ?

+The Camel plugin for hawtio has also a graphical representation of routes and route steps.
+However, there is no graphical connection between routes directly, as each route is drawn individually.
+So you can not know the routes/endpoints interconnections.
+That is the main purpose of this tool.

+2. Why this tool can not expose directly the images of the diagrams, instead (or along with) the PlantUML code?

+This tool is based on [legacy PlantUML activity diagrams](https://plantuml.com/en/activity-diagram-legacy) To draw such diagrams, Graphviz is required, and unfortunately, there is no Java implementation of Graphviz...

+3. So, why don't this tool use the [new PlantUML activity diagrams](https://plantuml.com/en/activity-diagram-beta), which do not require Graphviz anymore ?

+As far as I know, the new activity diagram is not intended to create connections between any two actions, and that's completely incompatible with diagrams this tool aims to create.

 ## Contributing
 Any suggestion, remark, or question?
 Feel free to create an issue and/or to contribute by forking and making pull requests!